-Falassarna bay hosts some of the most famous beaches in Greece, which has been awarded as the best beach of Crete and voted as one of the 10 best beaches in Europe several times in the past.
-Falasarna spans a large area and consists actually of five consecutive beaches, with the two most central being the most favorite.
+Falassarna Bay hosts some of the most famous beaches in Greece, which has been awarded as the best beach of Crete and voted as one of the 10 best beaches in Europe several times in the past.
+Falasarna spans a large area and consists actually of five consecutive beaches, with the two most central being the favorite.

-The sand in Falassarna is whitish, making the water color tropical.
+The sand in Falassarna is whitish, making the watercolor tropical.
 Indeed, if you're lucky and be here on a day that is not blowing from the west (rare in west Crete) you will be enchanted by the beach and its turquoise waters.

 The main beach of Falassarna is called Pachia Ammos (i..e Coarse Sand).
 It is an exotic beach with a length of 1km and a width of 150m.
-This beach attracts the most visitors of the area, but because of its length it never seems too crowded.
+This beach attracts the most visitors in the area, but because of its length, it never seems too crowded.
 The beach offers umbrellas and a few snack bars and cafes, where you can get food and water.
 There are also services for water sports and beach volley courts.

 There is another long beach north of the main beach having a length of 800m, identical to the main beach, which is separated into several smaller beaches.
 This bay is divided in half by a sand dune and a few rocks.
-The beach is more quiet than Pachia Ammos and offers no facilities.
+The beach is quieter than Pachia Ammos and offers no facilities.
 Nearby, there is the chapel of Agia Paraskevi and a spring with fresh water.

 Further north, near the archaeological site, there is a small cove facing to the south.
 It is pebbly and the seabed is rocky.
-It is a good choice when the winds blow from west or you seek isolation.
-South of Pachia Ammos, at Livadi, there is another long beach that has sandy shore and rocky seabed.
-It is a very good choice for fans of the snorkelling.
+It is a good choice when the winds blow from the west or you seek isolation.
+South of Pachia Ammos, at Livadi, there is another long beach that has a sandy shore and rocky seabed.
+It is a very good choice for fans of snorkeling.
 Livadi is surrounded by a very important wetland with ponds, which host many birds in winter.
 Even southern, near the small harbor of Limeniskos settlement there is a small pebbly beach, which is a good choice if you do not want to stay remote.

 The area around Falassarna is magnificent and is a protected nature reserve.
 If you have time and are looking for something romantic, you can wait for the sunset, which is considered the best in Crete.
-How could this not be the best, when being in such an amazing landscape and there is no obstacle between the beach the horizon?
-When it gets dark, you might be lucky to visit one of the several beach partys organized in Falassarna during summer.
+How could this not be the best, when being in such an amazing landscape and there is no obstacle between the beach and the horizon?
+When it gets dark, you might be lucky to visit one of the several beach parties organized in Falassarna during summer.